hanqingguo/googleApi/README.md

 The spider.py collect all hottest topics and related topics, then put those topics to google search api,

-get all articals urls related those topics, use beautiful soup to parse words and save into 100 .txt file, each of them larger than 20MB.
+get all articals urls related those topics, use beautiful soup to parse words and save into 100 .txt files, each of them larger than 20MB.

   [Google Trend Api](#google-trend-api)